Sabre Pictou Lee MA, BFA

 Research Associate and Trainings Facilitator

 Yusra Osman is a social worker, mental health counsellor, researcher, and facilitator.
 She holds a Master's of Social Work from Carleton University.
 She was raised in Ottawa and in the Washington D.C. area.
 Her full-time work involves providing mental health counselling to postsecondary students.
-As a researcher she has lead community-based research for Somerset West Community Health Centre and Crime Prevention Ottawa.
+As a researcher she has lead community-based research for Somerset West Community Health Centre (where she authored a report, available here) and Crime Prevention Ottawa.
 She is also an accomplished trainer and public speaker, delivering trainings on topics such as anti-black racism, diversity, cultural humility, and Black community health to organizations such as YouthRex and Pinecrest-Queensway Community Health Centre, among others.
 As an instructor in the school of Social Work at Carleton University, she designed and regularly delivers the advanced seminar SOWK4301: Racialization and Social Work.
 She is fluent in English and Somali and proficient in Arabic.

 Hosai Qasmi PhD (Cand.), MA, BA